arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 The model
 *********

-We begin by constructing a *single cell model* of the cell we just created.
+We begin by constructing a :ref:`arbor.single_cell_model` of the cell we just created.

 .. code-block:: python